ashishrsai/Solidity-Smart-Contract/README.md

 3> privateNote - can be used to store a string on blockchain which can only be accessed by the user who stored it , no need of providing passwords or usernames.

+4> voting - a very simple voting contract that has two candidates and it can count and return votes for each.